 Due to health and safety regulations, this itinerary may change.
 See Know before you go for the latest updates.

 - Any refreshments

-*Dress Code: Loose long trousers or long skirts, long sleeves and a head scarf for ladies.
+- Please wear loose long trousers/long skirts, long sleeves, and a head scarf for ladies.
 No shorts for men.

-Lightweight summer clothing is suitable for most of the year, but sweaters or jackets may be needed for the winter months, especially in the evenings.
-Good quality sunglasses are advised, and photo-chromatic lenses for those who wear spectacles.
-Hats or some protection for the head are advisable when in direct sunlight.
+- Lightweight summer clothing is suitable for most of the year, but sweaters or jackets may be needed for the winter months, especially in the evenings.
+Good quality sunglasses are advised.
+Hats or some protection for the head are advisable too.
 The Sultanate of Oman has conservative dress traditions.
 Swimwear should be confined to the beach and hotel pools.
 Men and women should ensure shoulders and knees are covered when in public, especially in souks, shops and villages.

 - Normal tourist photography is acceptable, but it is considered offensive to photograph Arab women.
 It is also courteous to ask permission before photographing men.
 Photographs of government buildings, police or military installations are not allowed.

 - Due to ongoing COVID-19 protective measures, some of the attractions listed in the itinerary remain closed.
 As such, alternate visits/photo stops will be arranged.